About Cheryl

 Tone - Voicing

+The tone of a piano can easily become bright and harsh over time as the wool felt of the hammers become compacted with use.
 This can be adjusted through something called “voicing”.
-The hammers can be softened or hardened to alter the tone of the piano using specially designed needles, sandpapers, or hardeners.
+The hammers can be softened, or hardened if necessary, to alter the tone of the piano using specially designed needles, sandpapers, or hardeners.

 Touch -